 Newport State Park Activities

-Sunday, May 27th – Trees and Shrubs of Door County – 11:00.
-Horticulture expert and arborist Tom Wolfe will share his vast knowledge about trees and shrubs of Door County.
-There will be plenty to learn and look at.
-Meet at the Nature Center, Lot 1.
+11:30 – Trees and Shrubs of Door County Join arborist and horticulturist Tom Wolfe as he shares his vast knowledge about trees and shrubs.
+There will plenty of time for questions.
+Weather permitting, we will spend some time in the woods.
+Meet in the Nature Center, parking lot 1.

 For more information on any of the above items, please call the park during normal business hours at 920-854-2500.